HarshCasper/NeoAlgo/Python/Code_Template.md

 # Python Coding Template

-        Here is the general code template a contributor must follow in order to maintain the consistency and quality of the codes.
-The template is comprised of many individual components which may be multi-lined comments or code.
+Here is the general code template a contributor must follow in order to maintain the consistency and quality of the codes.The template is comprised of many individual components which may be multi-lined comments or code.
 The components of the template is briefly discussed bellow.

 ## Introduction: